YayaVR/InputFixer/README.md

 1. Download the latest release from the GitHub repository.
 2. Extract the contents of the archive to a folder.
 3. Run the `InputFixer.exe` executable to start the application.
-4. The `config.txt` file will be created automatically if it doesn't exist.
-You can edit this file to customize the threshold value.

 ---

 ## Configuration
-The threshold value that determines the controller tilt sensitivity can be modified in the `config.txt` file.
+The threshold value that determines the controller tilt sensitivity/by how much to "boost" the stick input can be modified in the `InputFixer_config.txt` file.
 By default, the threshold is set to `0.75`.
-To change it, simply open the `config.txt` file and modify the value.
+To change it, simply open the file and modify the value.

 ---